EpiDoc/Stylesheets/README.txt

-	XSLT may be run on an individual EpiDoc XML file, creating a single file output (e.g. via a command-line Saxon™ call or an Oxygen™ transformation scenario) or batch-run upon a large collection of files via some other process (e.g. an Oxygen™ project, set of batch files, etc.)
+	XSLT may be run on an individual EpiDoc XML file, creating a single file output (e.g. via a command-line Saxon™ call or an Oxygen™ transformation scenario) or batch-run upon a large collection of files via some other process (e.g. an Oxygen™ project, set of batch files, etc.).
+Call the start-edition.xsl stylesheet to create a HTML version of the output (this xsl calls both generic and specialized files needed), or start-txt.xsl to create a text-only version of the text output.

 	Transformations are parameterised so that they may be used by different projects with only a change in local parameters, the scripts themselves being identical for all users.
+Change the parameters either by (a) changing the global-parameters.xml in your local copy (please do *not* commit these changes to SVN), or (b) setting local variables in your Saxon command-line, Oxygen scenario, etc.

 	The parameters currently defined include:

 	$leiden-style:
 		values include 'panciera' (default), 'ddbdp', 'london',